Wintellect/MSLearn/Introduction to Git/includes/04-make-and-track-changes.md

  delete mode 100644 CSS/.git-keep
 ```

-Notice, by the way, that you didn't need to use `git add` -- `git rm`
-automatically updates the index as well as the working tree.
+Notice, by the way, that you didn't need to use `git add` -- `git rm` automatically updates the index as well as the working tree.

-As with the Unix command `rm`, Git requires the `-r` option to recursively
-remove a directory and its contents:
+As with the Unix command `rm`, Git requires the `-r` option to recursively remove a directory and its contents:

 ```
 $ git rm CSS
 fatal: not removing 'CSS' recursively without -r
 ```

-(As we'll see in the next unit, if you accidentally added `-r` to your command
-and removed the directory and its contents, it would have been easy to get it
-back using `git checkout`.)
+(As we'll see in the next unit, if you accidentally added `-r` to your command and removed the directory and its contents, it would have been easy to get it back using `git checkout`.)

 ### Exercise

 * Open `index.html` in your browser.
-(The easy way is to open `file:///` and
-  click your way down.
-That works no matter what OS you're using.)
-Observe
-  that the stylesheet has been applied.
+(The easy way is to open `file:///` and click your way down.
+That works no matter which OS you use.)
+Observe that the stylesheet is applied.

 ## Rename files and directories

-After creating CSS/site.css it occured to you that you might want to put other
+The cat website may be sparse, so far, but it's functional.
+However, after you create CSS/site.css you may decide to put other
-assets on the site besides the stylesheet, so it would make sense to rename
+assets on the site besides the stylesheet.
+It makes sense to rename the directory.

-the directory.
-As you might expect, you do that with `git mv` -- `mv`, short
-for "move", is the Unix command for renaming a file.
+As you might expect, you do that with `git mv`.
+Again, the command reflects common Unix commands; `mv`, short for "move," is the Unix command for renaming a file.

 ```
 $ git mv CSS assets